Easy Stir Fry

 - In a separate bowl, mix together water, cornstarch, lemon juice, sugar, and soy sauce.
 Mix well.

-- Pour mixture onto vegetables.
-Heat for 2 to 3 minutes or until thickened.
+- Pour mixture over vegetables.
+Heat 2 to 3 minutes or until thickened.

 * You can leave out the meat to make vegetable stir fry.